vaione/AzureML_Health_Insurace_Cross_Sell/README.md

 * I exported and registered a ONNX model

-* I enabled logging the the deployed Web app.
+* I enabled logging in the deployed Web app.